isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 -  ``4o6-interface``: takes an interface name which is matched against the incoming interface name.

-The following configuration was used during some tests:
+ISC tested the following configuration:

 ::